503Dev/mapache3d/docs/contributing.rst

 * Is type-checked with `pyre <https://pyre-check.org/>`_: ``poetry run pyre``

-If you are not familiar with Python type-checking it is recommended for you to get familiarized with it first, as the mariner code is `strictly typed
+If you are not familiar with Python type-checking it is recommended for you to get familiarized with it first, as the mapache code is `strictly typed
 <https://pyre-check.org/docs/types-in-python/#strict-mode>`_. `PEP 484
 <https://www.python.org/dev/peps/pep-0484/>`_ offers a good overview of the
 basic functionality and the ``typing`` `module documentation